valueflows/valueflows/mkdocs/docs/concepts/flows.md

 Sometimes a situation may call for a "compound quantity", like "Number-per-Year".

 Display note: The OM2 ontology defines a Unit called `one` that is used for one-dimensional units.
 This is confusing for many economic applications, where something like `each` would be used, or nothing at all.
 We recommend that user interfaces handle this by not displaying the unit `one` where it would be confusing, or substituting a more applicable name.

+## Correcting Events

+Economic events are immutable in accounting practice, since at any time they could have been reported formally.
+Do correct an economic event, you need another economic event, which can be related to the first one with the relationship `corrects`.
+The correcting event can have a negative number.
+It can either completely back out the original event or adjust it.